taylor-edwards/focal/README.md

 ## Codebase

 The `/api` directory contains a Flask app which handles connections to the database and hosts a GraphQL endpoint using SQLAlchemy and Graphene.
 The `/web` directory contains a Next.JS app that runs the website.
-These are both built as Docker images and ran with docker-compose alongside a PostgreSQL database and NGINX.
+These are both built as Docker images and run with Docker Compose alongside a PostgreSQL database and NGINX.

 ## First time set up